 Use it on your Apple Watch

-There's also the addition of active metrics you can see on the watch itself including target pace and live heart rate graphs.
+There's also the addition of active metrics you can see on the watch itself, including target pace and live heart rate graphs.
 Other features you might find useful include the ability to view GPS signal strength and get live audio cues to keep you informed on your progress.
+Have a read of our best Apple Watch running apps comparison to see how it fares against the competition.

 Use it on your Android Wear smartwatch

-Don't fret Android Wear fans, there's smartwatch love for you too as well.
-Whether you've got the Polar M600 or the LG Watch Sport, you can now track run once you've got the app downloaded to your phone.
+Don't fret Android Wear fans, there's smartwatch love for you as well.
+Whether you've got the Polar M600 or the LG Watch Sport, you can now track runs once you've got the app downloaded to your phone.
 If you've got a smartwatch with built-in GPS you can leave the smartphone behind when you're out running.
+Result.

 Run to the beat